-1) Drill a $\frac{1}{2}$ " diameter hole by $\frac{1}{2}$ " deep in the center of a 2" × 4" piece of wood approximately eight inches long and set aside.
+1) Drill a 1⁄2" diameter hole by 1⁄2" deep in the center of a 2" × 4" piece of wood approximately eight inches long and set aside.
 The 2" × 4" makes a good working base and helps keep the pull pin from moving during assembly.

-2) Drill a 1/4" diameter hole approximately 1/2" deep in one end of the wooden dowel.
-The dowel is used to seat the O-ring in the pull pin knob.
-It is also useful when inserted in the hole in the 2" \times 4" when filling the pull pin casing with oil.
+2) Drill a 1⁄4" diameter hole approximately 1⁄2" deep in one end of the wooden dowel.
+Make sure to drill this hole as close to the center of the dowel as possible.
+If the hole is drilled off center by too much, it may not align properly when it is needed to do so.
+It is also useful when inserted in the hole in the $2" \times 4"$ when filling the pull pin casing with oil.